petermota/lk-coding-exercise-senior-backend-engineer-pedro-mota/README.md

 - Speed when making HTTP requests through connection reuse, connection pooling, etc.
 - Use GraalVM to create a native executable binary.
 Better startup time and less memory used at runtime.
 I decided not to do it because it would make more difficult to build the executable.
 In a production environment it would be nice to have.
 - Better management of queries involving numbers.
 Right now 1 != 1.0
-- Output to stdout looses UTF-8 encoding.
-International characters will be shown as '?'.
-This problem will be solved doing the output to a file instead of stdout.

 ## Time to develop this CLI

 At the end I liked a lot this challenge, so I designed with this in mind: "do a tool that I would like to use myself".
 So I wanted to filter and group by any field.
 Also I wanted a fast cli command, so I cached the response from the API in a local file, etc.

-It took me a little more than 10 hours in total.
+It took me more or less 10 hours in total.